National Register of Historic Places listings in Cleveland County, Arkansas

 This is a list of the National Register of Historic Places listings in Cleveland County, Arkansas.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Cleveland County, Arkansas, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

 There are 14 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
-Another three properties were once listed but were removed.
+Another four properties were once listed but were removed.